 Studies on Cannabis

 There have been a few studies on cannabis, lactating mothers and their infants.
 These studies mainly focus on the effect of THC on breast milk and children.
 THC and CBD are, however, two vastly different compounds: THC is the compound in cannabis that gets you high.
-Additionally, THC blocks GABA, a neurotransmitter that is useful in anxiety, while CBD may stimulate the production of GABA.
+Additionally, THC blocks GABA, a neurotransmitter that is useful in stress, while CBD may stimulate the production of GABA.
 Research shows that THC is probably not worth the risk while breastfeeding.
 If you do decide to take CBD while you’re breastfeeding, make sure it’s a product that is completely THC free.
 A brand that has zero THC in its product will say so on the label, but any reputable manufacturer will also have third-party lab results readily available so you can see for yourself.

 Here are some reasons why, if you do decide to take CBD while breastfeeding, you should only ever consider 100% THC-free CBD blends: